There are many terms and concepts you need to learn when familiarising yourself with the university elections at SDU.

 Election lists and candidates will be published on the election page in October and November.

 - View the current election schedule here (PDF).

 If you want to stand as a candidate for a body (council/board/committee), you must first check that you are eligible (can be elected to the body).
 If you are listed on the current ‘election list’, you are eligible for election.
-The election lists will be published on 21 October 2020, and the deadline for submitting candidate lists is 9 November at 12:00 noon.
+The election lists will be published on 8 February 2021, and the deadline for submitting candidate lists is 23 February at 12:00 (noon).